Ankle pain and ankle injuries

 Expert care and treatment for sprained ankles, ankle instability, ankle arthritis, ankle fracturesCall for an appointment

 Ankle sprains are among the most common ankle injuries, and occur when one or more of your ankle ligaments are torn or stretched.
 Only a healthcare professional can determine the severity of your ankle injury.
-Duke foot and ankle experts in Raleigh and Durham recommend the best treatment plan to heal your ankle and lower your risk for chronic ankle pain and ankle instability.
+Duke foot and ankle surgeons in Raleigh and Durham recommend the best treatment plan to heal your ankle and lower your risk for chronic ankle pain and ankle instability.
 Whether you experience an ankle sprain or ankle fracture, our goal is to strengthen your ankle and prevent future ankle injuries, including ankle arthritis.

 Should you go to the doctor for ankle pain?